iskendria-pub/iskendria/README.md

 AX-2130: Volumes should not be editable.

+AX-2140: The modification time of a journal should be updated when:

+* The title is changed.
+* The isSigned property is changed.
+* The description is set, cleared or changed.
+* One or more of the EditorInfo items is changed.

 ## Reviews

 AX-2500: A Review, see AX-1580, has the following properties:

 * id.
+* creation time.
 * The manuscript it is about.
 * One author.
 * Hash of text.